DanielLosada/Transformers---Lyrics-Generator/README.md

 ## 8. Next Steps <a name="next_steps"></a>
 After completing the project, several potential further steps for research and exploration can be proposed:

+* Trying a model with different architecture (e.g. T5)
 * Multilingual Lyrics Generation: Extend the project to support lyrics generation in multiple languages.
 * Generation of lyrics with a proper song structure, including a title, chorus, verses and other sections.
 * Multimodal lyrics generation: Extend the project to generate not only textual lyrics but also explore the generation of accompanying music or melodies.